Thomas Kermode Roberts - The Courteous Captain

 The Royal National Lifeboat Institution (RNLI) is a treasured charity whose mission is to save lives at sea, but what is known of its founder, Sir William Hillary?

 Back in the nineteenth century, when death from a shipwreck was a tragic reality of life, the handsome, charismatic and adventurous Hillary decided to atone for his chequered past to do someting to prevent it.
 His journey from Regency rake to national hero led him to leave his family in Liverpool, travel abroad, mingle with royalty, marry an heiress and, during the Napoleonic Wars, head the largest volunteer army in Britain.
 Then financial and marital catastrophe struck.
 Forced to seek exile on the Isle of Man , a harrowing shipwreck inspired his historic campaign.
 Having battled to found the National Institution for the Preservation of Life from Shipwreck (today's RNLI) in 1824, Hillary's commitment never faltered.
 He frequently took to the lifeboats in Douglas, braving terrifying storms and saving hundreds of lives, despite never learning to swim!
-Impressions of a Laxey Lad
+The Beekeeper of Glenmay

 Pages: 68 Size: 30cm x 21cm Paperback